 - H6k3.
-At what stage is the respondent with this cancer?
+At what stage is Head/Wife/"Wife" with this cancer?
 Getting treatment, in remission, or has the cancer been cured? - H6k4.
-We are looking for where the cancer they have/had is/was located in their body.
-In what part of their body?
-If it's not listed, then 97 "other", and get enough details so the cancer can be classified. - H51-H71.
-Emotional, nervous, or psychiatric problems Include any condition diagnosed and/or treated by a psychiatrist, psychologist, or other mental health care professional. - H6l2.
-What kind of emotional/psychiatric disorder has the respondent been diagnosis with?
-If not listed, then 97 "other", and get enough details so the disorder can be classified.
+We are looking for where the cancer Head/Wife/"Wife" have/had is/was located in their body.
+In what part of their body is it?
+If it's not listed, ENTER [97-OTHER (SPECIFY)] and get enough details so the cancer can be classified. - H51.
+Doctors include specialists such as dermatologists, psychiatrists, ophthalmologists, as well as general practitioners and osteopaths.
+It does not include chiropractors.

+Emotional, nervous, or psychiatric problems Include any condition diagnosed and/or treated by a psychiatrist, psychologist, or other mental health care professional.

+H6l2.
+What kind of emotional/psychiatric disorder has Head/Wife/"Wife" been diagnosed with?
+If not listed, ENTER [97-OTHER (SPECIFY)] and get enough details so the disorder can be classified.

-Depression is a mood disorder that causes symptoms such as low energy, prolonged sadness or irritability, and lack of interest in daily activities.
+Depression: A mood disorder that causes symptoms such as low energy, prolonged sadness or irritability, and lack of interest in daily activities.

-Bipolar disorder (also called manic-depressive disorder) is a medical condition that causes extreme mood changes that alternate between episodes of depression, and mania.
+Bipolar disorder: (Also called manic-depressive disorder) A medical condition that causes extreme mood changes that alternate between episodes of depression, and mania.

-Schizophrenia is a severe disorder that causes chronic mental health and cognitive development problems.
+Schizophrenia: A severe disorder that causes chronic mental health and cognitive development problems.
 It often is disabling and can profoundly affect all aspects of a person's life.

-Anxiety having the feeling something bad is going to happen even though there is nothing threatening.
+Anxiety: Having the feeling something bad is going to happen even though there is nothing threatening.
 Social anxiety is one of the most common, in which people feel uneasy in social situations like speaking in front of an audience.

-Phobias a lasting and unreasonable fear caused by the presence or thought of a specific object or situation.
+Phobias: A lasting and unreasonable fear caused by the presence or thought of a specific object or situation.
 Examples: Spiders, snakes, heights.

-Alcohol use/abuse (alcoholism) alcohol abuse occurs when someone repeatedly drinks even though it causes significant problems in their life.
+Alcohol use/abuse (alcoholism): Alcohol abuse occurs when someone repeatedly drinks even though it causes significant problems in their life.
 When alcohol abuse continues to occur, it can lead to dependence /alcoholism.

-Drug use/abuse (drug addiction) both prescription and illegal drugs can be used and abused.
+Drug use/abuse (drug addiction): Both prescription and illegal drugs can be used and abused.
 Just as alcohol, continued use of drugs can lead to dependence and "drug addiction".

-Obsessive-compulsive disorder is a type of anxiety disorder that causes someone to experience obsessive, unwanted thoughts and to compulsively and repeatedly perform tasks to try to get rid of those thoughts.
+Obsessive-compulsive disorder: A type of anxiety disorder that causes someone to experience obsessive, unwanted thoughts and to compulsively and repeatedly perform tasks to try to get rid of those thoughts.